wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

   * The "Raw" button can be disabled in ``conf.py`` (see :ref:`section-quick-guide` section).
   * The Github button is disabled by default, unless user use options :term:`github_user` and :term:`github_repo`\ .
+  * The language switching menu on the left of the headbar is supported by the i18n feature of Sphinx.
+See :term:`languages` for details.

 * Sidebar: Users can enable/disable it, adjust its width and position.
 See options :term:`sidebar_position` and :term:`sidebar_width`\ .